loganthomas/loganthomas.github.io/about.md

 <br/>
 I currently work for [Fullstory](https://www.fullstory.com/){:target="_blank"}
-as a data scientist and software engineer.
+as a data science software engineer.
 Before Fullstory, I was employed by [Pattern Bioscience](https://pattern.bio/){:target="_blank"}
 as a member of the Software Team supporting efforts in Pathogen Identification and Antibiotic Susceptibility Testing.